 Inotersen is an antisense drug designed to reduce the production of transthyretin, or TTR protein, to treat hereditary ATTR amyloidosis (hATTR), a severe, rare and fatal genetic disease.
 In patients with hATTR, both the mutant and wild type (wt) TTR protein builds up as fibrils in tissues, such as the peripheral nerves, heart, gastrointestinal system, eyes, kidneys, central nervous system, thyroid and bone marrow.
 The presence of TTR fibrils interferes with the normal functions of these tissues.
 As the TTR protein fibrils enlarge, more tissue damage occurs and the disease worsens, resulting in poor quality of life and eventually death.

-Inotersen is currently under regulatory review for marketing authorization in the U.S., EU and Canada.
+Inotersen is currently under regulatory review for marketing authorization in the U.S. and Canada.
 The U.S. Food and Drug Administration has granted Orphan Drug Designation and Fast Track Status to inotersen for the treatment of patients with polyneuropathy due to hereditary ATTR amyloidosis (hATTR).
 The European Medicines Agency has granted Orphan Drug Designation to inotersen for the treatment of patients with ATTR.

 Inotersen was discovered and previously developed by Ionis Pharmaceuticals, before being in-licensed by Akcea in March 2018.